CIHR Peer Review Manual for Clinician Scientist Award Applications

 Applicants are encouraged to demonstrate the use of gender and sex-based analysis in applications.
 Gender and sex-based analysis is an approach to research which systematically inquires about biological (sex-based) and sociocultural (gender-based) differences between women and men, boys and girls, without presuming that any such differences exist.
 The purpose of this line of inquiry is to promote rigorous health research which expands understanding of health determinants in both sexes and results in improvements in health and health care.
 For more information on how peer reviewers can assess whether gender and/or sex are appropriately integrated into CIHR applicants' proposed research designs, please refer to Integrating Gender and Sex in Health Research: A Tool for CIHR Peer Reviewers.

 Federal agencies are required to take positive measures to ensure the support and recognition of minority language communities in Canada.
-For CIHR, this means an obligation to promote health research in these communities.
-For further information, please refer to the initiative on Official Language Minority Communities.
+For CIHR, this means an obligation to promote health research in and for these communities.
+For further information, please refer to the CIHR Policy Statement on Official Languages.
 Research proposals in these areas should still be subject to the same rigorous peer review process as any other application.
-However, the justification for promoting health research in minority language communities should not be a factor in the assessment.

 4.5 Publications and Productivity